hardiksarkar/spotify-clone/README.md

 ## Usage

 Feel free to explore the various pages, hover effects, and transitions.
-Click the "See All" button to navigate to the playlist page.
+Click the "Show All" button to navigate to the playlist page.
 Experience the responsive design by resizing your browser window or using a tablet device.

 ## Contributing